browninstitute/reefsource-showcase-2017/_site/README.md

-# Brown Institute Project Template
+# Brown Institute Project Showcase Template

 This showcase template was created to help Magic Grantees prepare for the Brown Institute fall showcase, and have a basic project website to document their project and process.
 The template is made from Jekyll, and is a modified version of the popular Hyde template.